Small scale quasi-geostrophic convective turbulence at large Rayleigh number: Methods

-The governing equations are solved using a de-aliased pseudo-spectral method in which the flow variables are expanded as Chebyshev polynomials in the vertical dimension and Fourier series in the horizontal dimensions.
+Simulations are performed for the range $10 \le \Rat \le 280$ with $Pr=1$.
+Details of the numerical simulations are provided in Table \ref{tab:run}.
+The equations are solved using a de-aliased pseudo-spectral method in which the flow variables are expanded as Chebyshev polynomials in the vertical dimension and Fourier series in the horizontal dimensions.
 A third-order accurate implicit-explicit Runge-Kutta scheme is used to advance the equations in time.
 Further details on the code can be found in Ref.~\cite{pM16}.

-The geostrophic streamfunction is decomposed into depth-averaged and fluctuating components (i.e.~barotropic and baroclinic components, respectively); to facilitate the removal of the LSV, the depth-averaged component is set to zero at each time step of the numerical integration.
-Simulations are performed for the range $10 \le \Rat \le 280$ with $Pr=1$.
-Details of the numerical simulations are provided in Table \ref{tab:run}.
+As a demonstration of the approach for suppressing the depth-averaged flow, figure \ref{figure:ke} shows the temporal evolution of the volume averaged kinetic energy density for two sample simulations with $\Rat=100$.
+The simulation in which the depth-averaged flow is suppressed (maintained) is denoted by $\gamma=1$ ($\gamma=0$).
+Both simulations were initialized with identical initial conditions.
+We compute the depth-averaged (barotropic, $KE_{bt}$) and vertical ($KE_Z$) kinetic energy densities, respectively defined as \be KE_{bt} = \frac{1}{2 A} \int \lsq \langle u \rangle^2 + \langle v \rangle^2 \rsq dA , \qquad KE_{Z} = \frac{1}{2 V} \int w^2 dV , \ee where the horizontal velocity components are denoted by $(u,v) = \lb - \dsy \psi, \dsx \psi \rb$, $A$ is the area of a horizontal cross section and $V$ is the volume.
+We observe a clear exponential decay of $KE_{bt}$ when $\gamma=1$; the predicted decay rate for the dipolar vortex is shown for comparison and excellent agreement is observed.